weaveworks-guides/weave-net-legacy/weave-scope/README.md

 **An Overview of Application Layers:**![An Overview of the App](/guides/images/weave-scope/weave-scope-application-layers.png)

-A node within the View that is connected by a line represents a connection between containers.
+A line between two nodes within the view represents a connection between containers.
 To help you understand the connections in your view, hover over a container or a connection to highlight all connected containers.
 This is especially useful for infrastructures that use a lot of containers.

 ##Viewing Metrics